loikein/css-challenge/README.md

 Important note: this is a personal, experimental and playful project.
 For convinience, usually I do not write fallback code, which does not mean that it is correct.

-Inspired by [Web Design Experiments by Jen Simmons](https://labs.jensimmons.com/), an elegant and beautiful experimental site that explores the possibilities with [CSS Grid](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Grid_Layout).
+Inspired by [Web Design Experiments by Jen Simmons](https://labs.jensimmons.com/), an elegant and beautiful experimental site that explores the possibilities of CSS.

 Let's make web design fashionable again.